I Need You (Dave Gahan song)

-"I Need You" is a song by Depeche Mode vocalist Dave Gahan from his debut studio album, Paper Monsters (2003).
-It was released on 18 August 2003 as the album's second single, reaching number 27 in the UK Singles Chart.
-The single was completely remixed by Alan Moulder for single release, with new vocals and a new musical structure, being quicker and cleaner than the album version.
+"I Need You" is a song by English singer Dave Gahan from his debut studio album, Paper Monsters (2003).
+It was released on 18 August 2003 as the album's second single, reaching number 27 on the UK Singles Chart.
+The song was completely remixed by Alan Moulder for its single release, with new vocals and a new musical structure, being quicker and cleaner than the album version.